-The effective tax rate was 31.0%, 30.4%, and 25.8%, in fiscal year 2013, 2012, and 2011, respectively.
-Our effective tax rates in these fiscal years differ from the statutory federal income tax rate of 35% due to certain foreign earnings, primarily from Costa Rica, which are subject to a lower tax rate, partially offset by higher state income tax expense, the tax impact of certain stock-based compensation charges, unrecognized tax benefits, and the impairments of goodwill in fiscal year 2013 and 2012, which are not deductible for tax purposes.
+Our provision for income taxes was \$44.5 million, \$28.8 million and \$25.6 million for the year ended December 31, 2014, 2013 and 2012, respectively.
+This represents effective tax rates of 23.4%, 31.0% and 30.4%, respectively.
+Our effective tax rates in these fiscal years differ from the statutory federal income tax rate of 35% due to certain foreign earnings, primarily from Costa Rica, which are subject to a lower tax rate, partially offset by higher state income tax expense, the tax impact of certain stock-based compensation charges and unrecognized tax benefits.
+Our provision for income taxes for the year ended December 31, 2014 also reflects a negative impact from a \$1.8 million adjustment related to prior years, which was recorded during the three months ended June 30, 2014.
+The effective tax rate for the year ended December 31, 2013 and 2012 also reflects a non-deductible goodwill impairment charge of \$40.7 million and \$36.6 million, respectively.

-As of December 31, 2013, approximately \$186.4 million of undistributed earnings from non-U.S. operations held by our foreign subsidiaries are designated as permanently reinvested outside the U.S. Accordingly, no additional U.S. income taxes or additional foreign withholding taxes have been provided thereon.
+As of December 31, 2014, approximately \$260.9 million of undistributed earnings from non-U.S. operations held by our foreign subsidiaries are designated as indefinitely reinvested outside the U.S. Accordingly, no additional U.S. income taxes or additional foreign withholding taxes have been provided thereon.
 We have sufficient cash reserves in the U.S. and do not intend to repatriate our foreign earnings.
 We intend to use the undistributed earnings for local operating expansions and to meet local operating working capital needs.
 If these earnings were distributed in the form of dividends or otherwise, or if the shares of the relevant foreign subsidiaries were sold or otherwise transferred, we would be subject to additional U.S. income taxes subject to an adjustment for foreign tax credits and foreign withholding taxes.
 Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable.

-We assess the likelihood that we will be able to realize our deferred tax assets.
+We assess the likelihood that we will be able to realize our deferred tax assets quarterly.
 Should there be a change in our ability to realize our deferred tax assets, our tax provision would increase in the period in which we determine that it is more likely than not that we cannot realize our deferred tax assets.
 We consider all available evidence, both positive and negative, including historical levels of income, expectations and risks associated with estimates of future taxable income and ongoing prudent and feasible tax planning strategies in assessing the need for a valuation allowance.
 If it is more likely than not that we do not expect to realize our deferred tax assets, we will increase our provision for taxes by recording a valuation allowance against the deferred tax assets that we estimate will not ultimately be realizable.
-The available positive evidence at December 31, 2013 included historical operating profits and a projection of future income.
-As of December 31, 2013, we had a valuation allowance of approximately \$35.1 million, mostly related to foreign net operating loss carryforward deferred tax assets because we cannot forecast sufficient future foreign source income to realize these deferred tax assets.
-These net operating loss carryforwards will result in an income tax benefit if and when we conclude it is more likely than not that the related deferred tax assets will be realized at some point in the future.
+The available positive evidence at December 31, 2014 included historical operating profits, a projection of future income and other objectively verifiable evidence.
+As of December 31, 2014, we believed, except for the items noted in the subsequent paragraph, that is was more likely than not that the amount of deferred tax assets recorded on the balance sheet will be realized.